"धर्म की राह पर | On the path of righteousness"

 Language:

-Joshimath, a city in the Indian state of Uttarakhand, is predominantly Hindi-speaking due to its location in North India.
-However, the local language Garhwali, a Central Pahari language belonging to the Northern Zone of Indo-Aryan languages, is also widely spoken.
-English is understood by a significant portion of the population, especially those involved in the tourism industry.
+In Joshimath, a city in Uttarakhand, India, the most commonly spoken language is Hindi, the official language of India.
+However, you'll also hear Garhwali, a language specific to the Garhwal region of Uttarakhand.
+English is also understood and spoken by a significant portion of the population, particularly those involved in tourism and education.